jessodri/memory_app/README.md

 During our planning phase we decided we wanted our app to have the following features:

 - _levels of difficulty_
-- _include number and word sequences_
+- _include random number and word sequences_
 - _colorize for distinguishing various sections (headings, menu etc)_
 - _wanted it to be simple to play but still challenging_